Faculty Recognition Awards

 • Hui Deng, Physics

-• Xianzhe Jia, Climate and Space Sciences & Engineering
+• Xianzhe Jia, Climate and Space Sciences and Engineering

 • Kerri Pratt, Chemistry